 Documents & essentials

-• Flight/Train/Accommodation Confirmations: keep them organized in TripIt, my favorite travel app.
+- Flight/Train/Accommodation Confirmations: keep them organized in TripIt, the best travel app.

-• Data plans: you will want to have data while in Europe, if only to use your maps.
-I always use Airalo when traveling as they have coverage in 190+ countries.
+- Data plans: you will want to have data while in Europe, if only to use your maps.
+Airalo offers coverage in 190+ countries.

 Health items